mbiamont/google-analytics-annotations/README.md

 ```

 ### Manual track
-Sometimes, you cannot use annotations (if your tracks require a condition).
+Sometimes, you cannot use annotations (if your tracks require a condition for example).
 In this case, you can use trackers manually :
 ```java
 private void onLoginButtonClicked(){
   if(user.isLogged()){